WHCompSci/WHCompSci.github.io/README.md

     ├── style.css
     └── script.js
 ```
+## How to commit your changes

+Committing your changes is how you save your changes to the repository.
+You can do this by pressing `Ctrl+Shift+G` or clicking the "Source Control" button on the left side of your screen.
+Then, type in a commit message and press the checkmark button.
+Then, press the three dots button and click "Push".
+This will push your changes to your branch on the repository.

+- Tip: You have to put in a commit message or it won't work, if you accidentally press the checkmark button without typing in a commit message, you will have to close out of the

 ## How to test your project
 So you've added your project to the site, but how do you test it?